Last updated 14/6/24

 Pros of a Direct Stuck Floor

-• In every way, to all but the most educated eye, a direct stuck engineered floor is indistinguishable from a solid timber floor once it is laid.
+• In every way, to all but the most educated eye, a directly stuck engineered floor is indistinguishable from a solid timber floor once it is laid.
 It will sound, look and feel like a solid timber floor

 • Easier to refinish.
 There is no movement or bounce during the floor sanding process.
 This is because the floor is stuck directly in place